SingleDigitIQ/cozylights/README.md

 3. Voxelibre/Mineclonia structures and villages are not getting cozy automatically as of now, because they are probably being placed asynchronously and seems like they provide no api/callback.
 Eventually will fix it.

 4. Cozy Lights together with K Ambient Light will freeze.
 Not recommended until resolved.

+*For what it does it's quite fast, it is supposed to somehow get even faster.
+I have recently discovered that my CPU is 10(!) years old and it's actually usable on my PC.
+Would appreciate if somebody with a beast PC would try this mod out and post a couple of benchmarks, and also if some phone poster will try to do the same*

 ## Light Brush